 I ate breakfast then ventured outside, planning on taking a short walk to a neighbouring village, Jharkot.
 What should have been an easy 20 minute walk took about twice that.
 Much of the snow wasn't the soft, walkable variety, it was the icy, slippery variety.
 I could hear the surface crack as I walked over it.
 My feet didn't stay dry this time.
 I lasted about two minutes before sliding back to the hotel to grab my hiking poles, knowing I would definitely fall over without them.

 Jharkot was a great little town, with laneways leading off in all directions.
 Along one side of town were views across the valley and up to the pass I had come down from yesterday.
-I couldn't believe the entire area was white.
+I was awestruck to see the entire area was bright white.
 That easy hike down from Thorung La on gravel paths?
 Now entirely covered in thick snow, with not a stone to be seen.
 The dry, Middle Eastern appearance of the valley?
 Now it was the North Pole.
 It was like I had been transported to a completely different place.
 Looking up at the pass I was relieved I didn't have to attempt the descent through all that snow.
 On the other hand the skies were clear all morning - the outlook from the top would have been spectacular today.

 I returned to my hotel, picked up my pack and headed off to the small villages I could see across the valley.
 There were also covered in snow, making the trip long and slow.
 The main town was Jhong, the former capital of the area with a ruined fort on a hill.
 The white views up to Thorung La and back to the villages I had just come from were just as spectacular as from Jharkot.
 It was a lot less touristy in this area, which was nice for a change.